jl-oclinux/SecWinBatchMode/dists/swln/README.md

 SWLN (Local Network) is just a template to show you how to use and deploy SWMB on your network.
-You can use SWMB differently from SWLN, see for example the [Kaspersky uninstall] project (../uninstall-kaspersky/) for workstations.
+You can use SWMB differently from SWLN, see for example the [Kaspersky uninstall](../uninstall-kaspersky/) project for workstations.

 In order to have a fully functional SWMB, we must place these files in the `C:\ProgramData\SWMB` tree.